 Tracery is a language for generating random text based on a grammar you specify, with implementations in JS, Python, Ruby, and Twine.
 It has been used to create a wide variety of content, from Twitter bots to dialogue in games to SVG graphics.
 Tracery itself is just JSON, so you can write Tracery code that outputs Tracery!

 Bring your laptop, and this quick introduction will have you writing your own procedurally-generated content in no time!

-Mark Gritter is co-founder of Tintri, a storage startup based in Mountain View, CA. Previously he worked at Kealia, a video streaming startup aquired by Sun Microsystems in 2004.
+Mark Gritter is co-founder of Tintri, an enterprise storage company based in Mountain View, CA. Previously he worked at Kealia, a video streaming startup acquired by Sun Microsystems in 2004.

 This will add your name to the list of interested participants.
 It will help us gauge interest for scheduling purposes.